Trump administration to shutter an immigration court, adding to judges' backlog

 The Trump administration is ratcheting up the pressure on immigration courts and judges as it moves toward further constricting the due process available for immigrants.

-Court employees and judges at the San Francisco Immigration Court received a short email last week letting them know that their court will be shutting its doors by the end of the year.
+Court employees and judges at the San Francisco Immigration Court received a short email last week letting them know that their court at 100 Montgomery Street will be shutting its doors by the end of the year.
 All personnel will be transferred to the Concord Immigration Court, about 30 miles away, according to the email sent by Teresa Riley, the chief immigration judge, and obtained by NPR.

-The court's closure comes as immigration judges spent the last year facing pressure to move through their caseloads faster and streamline deportations.
+Courtrooms at the Department of Homeland Security's San Francisco detention facility located a 630 Sansome St. will remain.
+But the closure of the main courthouse is expected to add to the workload on immigration judges as they already face pressure to move through their caseloads faster and to streamline deportations.

 "At first it was a message that you better fall in line or you're going to get fired," said Jeremiah Johnson, a former immigration judge who worked in San Francisco's court until his termination last year.
 Now, "it's a message that your court is going to be closed."